Hazelfire/thesis/index.md

-It should be noted that the commands we wrote out are akin to deduction rules, however, there is a problem with this approach, and the problem should become clear once we write down all the commands that you put into the prover.
+It should be noted that the commands we wrote out are akin to deduction rules, however, there is a problem with this approach, and the problem should become clear once we write down all the commands that have been put into the prover.

 ```